Who Are We?

-ABOUT US Who Are We?
 We are a group of individuals who all have lived experience of mental health problems/issues.
 We have come together to ensure that a genuine peer support led community hub is here for all who need it within the borough of Gateshead.

-Our Aim Our aim has always been to provide the positive side of having a building-based service, while recognising that if left in isolation, these kinds of services can be institutionalised and stagnant, the input of external people, activities and new members is akin to having freshwater run into a stream.
+Our aim has always been to provide the positive side of having a building-based service, while recognising that if left in isolation, these kinds of services can be institutionalised and stagnant, the input of external people, activities and new members is akin to having freshwater run into a stream.
 The vision sees the clubhouse being a venue where people are always welcome on their own terms.

 The clubhouse, in a truly personalised way, will mean different things to different people.
 For some it will be about becoming part of running something very unique, a very empowering experience in itself, and a place to meet for friendship, where people will always be welcomed with a smile.
 For others it will be a part of their recovery as they undertake peer led courses, join in social activities and, when ready, move their lives in new directions - knowing that they always have a place of support if needed.